 In the years that followed the story, dozens of individuals started online blogs cashing in on the newfound popularity of digital nomadism–that is, people who have left behind the traditional office structure for the express purpose of working anywhere in the world.
 By 2009, National Geographic and Dell launched corporate blogs dedicated to it.
 And by 2010 there was an entire industry of conferences, online courses, and publications built around the concept.
 The promise of the idea was captured in a common slogan: “Get paid to travel the world.”

-The digital nomad movement was a millennial’s dream, an endless vacation.
 The digital nomad movement distinguished itself from straight telecommuting by combining travel and remote work.
 It was a millennial’s dream, an endless vacation.
 As the movement grew, tropical cities like Chiang-Mai in Thailand and the island of Bali in Indonesia began to fill up with wanderlusting internet entrepreneurs.
-(A side benefit was the arbitrage opportunity presented to travelers earning US dollars and is regions where the local currency was weak).
+(A side benefit was the arbitrage opportunity presented to travelers earning US dollars in regions where the local currency was weak).

 After graduating from university in Amsterdam with an MBA in 2012, Pieter Levels also decided to give this lifestyle a shot.
 He had quickly realized how boring life could be after college and was looking for a change.
 “I wanted to escape.
 I thought I’d just fly to the other side of the world and go on an adventure,” he told me.